 As important as it will be for parents to protect the best interests of their children, the process of divorce and other problematic family legal matters can make it difficult for parents to actually agree about what that means.
-When agreement is not possible, parents typically need to use the courts to decide who will get custody of their children, along with the right to make important decisions about their lives.
+When an agreement is not possible, parents may need to use the court to decide who will get custody of their children, along with the right to make important decisions about their lives.
 Parents may find that the battle over custody of their children is one of the most difficult fights during a divorce.
 The danger of losing custody of your children is real, and the proceedings should never be taken lightly.
 How can you be completely certain your children’s best interests are protected if you only get to see them every other weekend?

 Bearing all of this in mind, if you will be contesting the custody of your children, you will need to do everything you can to fight for it.
 The Houston child custody attorneys of Holmes, Diggs & Sadler are dedicated to fighting for the rights and interests of our clients as they work through the complicated and emotionally-charged legal issues that are related to child custody, including child support and visitation rights.
 Contact our offices at (713) 802-1777 to discuss your situation with a lawyer who is prepared to take on the unique challenges of your case.

 The way a child custody case may play out will depend on your unique circumstances.
 This is why the Houston child custody lawyers of Holmes, Diggs & Sadler work to tailor unique strategies that take advantage of the specific realities of our clients’ cases.
 However, the end result of a child custody contest will typically end with one of these general outcomes:

 - Joint Custody – Generally, the court will try to appoint joint custody to both parents, who will both have some degree of access to the child.
 This doesn’t necessarily mean that you and your spouse will have to share physical custody, but it could mean that they may have a say in certain decisions on behalf of the child.